jakubgajski/thrasks/README.md

 ### When to Use thrasks

 **Good use cases:**
-- CPU-intensive operations in async context (hashing, compression, parsing)
+- CPU-intensive operations in async context (JSON processing, Fibonacci calculations, heavy computation)
-- Mixed I/O and CPU workloads
+- Mixed I/O and CPU workloads (API requests with heavy processing)
+- Blocking operations that lock threads (e.g., `time.sleep()` instead of `asyncio.sleep()`)
 - When you need TaskGroup-like API across threads
 - Free-threaded Python 3.14+ environments

 **Not recommended:**
-- Pure I/O-bound tasks (use regular asyncio)
+- Pure I/O-bound tasks with `asyncio.sleep()` (use regular asyncio for lower overhead)
 - Simple, fast coroutines (overhead not worth it)
 - Environments without free-threading support